PabloFernandez93/defining-custom-express-middleware-with-morgan/README.md

 - Creating a Custom Middleware

 How to run it:

-- npm i express
+- install node.js
+- install mongodb and run it in the background
-- npm i morgan
+- npm init -y
+- npm install (to install all the dependencies at once)